Oglethorpe County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI in Oglethorpe, the officer will likely have your vehicle towed to an impound lot.
-This is standard procedure to ensure the safety of the public and prevent further illegal activity.
+When you're arrested for DUI in Oglethorpe County, the Oglethorpe County Sheriff's Office will likely have your vehicle towed and impounded.
+This is standard procedure to ensure public safety and prevent any further illegal activity involving the vehicle.
 Your car won't be released until you (or someone authorized) can provide the necessary documentation and pay all applicable fees.
-The longer you wait, the more those fees will accumulate, so acting quickly is crucial.
+The longer you wait, the more those fees accumulate, so acting quickly is crucial.

 Where Is Your Car?

 Finding your car is the first step to getting it back.
-It's usually towed to an official impound lot, but knowing which one can be tricky.
+In Oglethorpe County, your car may be towed to one of the following impound lots:

 How to Find Your Vehicle

-• Reference your case number: When you call, provide your case number (if you have it) or your name and date of birth.
+• Reference your booking number: When you call, provide your booking number or your name and date of birth.
 This will help them quickly locate your vehicle information.

 What You Need to Retrieve Your Vehicle